GoogleChrome/web.dev/src/site/content/en/blog/app-shortcuts/index.md

 app.

-The app shortcuts menu is invoked by right-clicking the app icon in the taskbar (Windows) or dock (macOS) on the user's desktop, or long pressing the app's launcher icon on Android.
+The app shortcuts menu is invoked by right-clicking the app icon in the taskbar (Windows) or dock (macOS) on the user's desktop, or touch & holding the app's launcher icon on Android.

 <div class="w-columns" >